FEATURED PROJECT :: Bibles

 The root of most of the issues Burundi faces is dire poverty.
 The average income is only $278 a year, currently placing Burundi as the poorest country in the world.
 Due to repeated cycles of internal conflict, disease, poor access to education, malnutrition, and unclean water, little progress has been made.

-Because of the current political, economic situation in Burundi, Hope4Burundi, in partnership with Burundi Christian nationals, such as Homecare Ministries, is providing immediate relief for survival: food, water, and shelter.
+Because of the current political, economic situation in Burundi, Hope4Burundi, in partnership with Burundi Christian nationals, such as Homecare Ministries, is providing immediate relief for survival: food, clean water, and shelter.
 Micro-loans are also provided to enable widows and orphans to begin their own businesses, enabling them to support their families.

 A key element in restoration in Burundi is education.
 The majority of boys may only go through grade 5; girls, grade 2, with often receiving no education at all, for girls are considered more useful to work at home rather than worth educating.
 Few will go beyond primary school, and even fewer to university.

 The children of those in the Homecare ministry network are provided school fees, uniforms and supplies so that they may regularly attend school.
-Many of the widows and orphans in the ministry have little or no education, so literacy training is provided so that they can enter into skill training and be able to support their families.
+Many of the widows and orphans in the ministry have little or no education, so literacy and math training is provided so that they can enter into skill training and be able to support their families.
 A year long sewing training program is provided, which is a viable, sustaining skill.
 At the end of the training they will receive a sewing machine and tools to begin their own businesses.

 Good health is key to being able to utilize education and training, so Hope4Burundi supports basic training in health and hygiene, while providing for health care for those within the Homecare Ministry network as needed, including HIV screening and medications.
 Clean water is a crucial need for health and survival; Hope4Burundi is providing water filters for families and communities so that they no longer suffer from water born diseases which are crippling and often fatal.
 This has made a huge difference already, and many more filters are in the process of being distributed throughout the country.
 Space conserving gardens have been established at the ministry center to provide nourishing vegetables that greatly support better health and nutrition.
 Students learn these methods so that they can duplicate these gardens at their homes to better nourish their families and share these techniques with others.